-RUDG completion was identified as a separate 1997 Base Reuse Plan (BRP) implementation action.
-In May 1999, the Fort Ord Reuse Authority (FORA) Board voted to proceed with jurisdictional approach to base wide redevelopment (including creation of RUDG).
-In March 2005, the Board approved the Highway 1 Design Guidelines as the first stage of RUDG actions.
-The 2012 Reassessment Report identified RUDG completion, including policies for Gateways, Town & Village Centers, Regional Circulation Corridors and Trails, as incomplete BRP requirements.
-In spring 2013, the Post Re-assessment Advisory Committee (PRAC) was formed and recommended RUDG completion.
+RUDG completion was identified as a distinct 1997 Base Reuse Plan (BRP) implementation action.
+In May 1999, the Fort Ord Reuse Authority (FORA) Board voted to proceed with a "jurisdictional" vs. "centralized" approach to base wide redevelopment (including creation of the RUDG).
+In March 2005, the Board approved the Highway 1 Design Guidelines as the first RUDG action.
+The 2012 Reassessment Report identified RUDG completion, including policies for Gateways, Town & Village Centers, Regional Circulation Corridors and Trails, as to-be-completed BRP requirements.
+In spring 2013, the Post Reassessment Advisory Committee (PRAC) was formed and recommended RUDG completion.
 Subsequently, the Board approved FY 13/14 and FY 14/15 budgets and FORA Staff Work plans that included RUDG completion.

-During 2014, the Board empaneled the RUDG Task Force to oversee RUDG consultant recruitment, advising and project completion.
-Following a national search, Dover, Kohl & Partners (DKP) along with an interdisciplinary team was selected.
+During 2014, the Board empaneled a RUDG Task Force to oversee RUDG consultant recruitment/ selection, provide advice about RUDG content and form, and guide the effort to completion.
+Following a national search, an interdisciplinary team, led by Dover, Kohl & Partners (DKP), was selected.
 In November DKP and FORA staff completed a series of stakeholder interviews during a preliminary Site Visit.
-In February 2015, DKP and FORA staff, completed a 10-day public design process leading to a preliminary draft RUDG.
+In February 2015, DKP and FORA staff, completed a 10-day public design "charrette" leading to a preliminary draft RUDG.
 Staff and DKP presented a project update at the April 10, 2015 Board Meeting.

-In May 2015, the FORA Board requested Authority Counsel clarify FORA RUDG authority and legal framework (Attachment A).
+In May 2015, the FORA Board requested Authority Counsel clarify FORA RUDG authority and legal framework.
 The Authority Counsel memo clarified the following: